telosnetwork/erc20-template/README.md

 # ERC20 Template for Telos EVM Network

 This template contains everything you need to deploy a basic ERC20 contract to the Telos EVM Network.
-Follow the steps below to deploy your own in minutes !
+Follow the steps below to deploy and interact with your own token in minutes !

 ## INSTALL
 - Fork this repository